ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 ## OUR CORE VALUES

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000001_394422a15d227f2e4de007ea33a47c7db203439c5001277c05ae62ea036253cb.png)
+**Description**: The image is a circular icon with a dark purple background.
+Centered on the icon is a white outline drawing of a target with concentric circles, supported by a small stand.
+Two arrows, also outlined in white, are depicted.
+One arrow is piercing the center of the target, while the other is positioned to the upper-left of the target, missing the center but still within the target's circles.
+The overall impression is a symbol related to goals, accuracy, and hitting the mark.

 ## SHAREHOLDER VALUE

 We enhance our shareholder value by consistently delivering sustainable earnings in line with our prudent risk management framework.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000002_23b68e5f0c63a38bab35b94a934076c77a749db2987fc529526677769579c67d.png)
+**Description**: The image is a circular, maroon-colored icon featuring a white line drawing of four hands arranged in a square pattern.
+Each hand is depicted with fingers extended and positioned to suggest collaboration or support.
+The simplified, linear style of the hands gives the impression of a symbolic representation of teamwork and unity.

 ## PEOPLE DEVELOPMENT